 Can this be harmful?
 Yes, if the material is not free of harmful chemicals such as BPA, BPS, and Phthalates.
 The chemical BPA is an endocrine disruptor.
 It can disrupt your hormone system and can cause obesity, asthma, cancer and heart disease.

 An example of leaching is a soft acrylic night guard that starts to feel harder in the mouth overtime.
 This is not good as it is occurs when the plasticizers have leached out.

 What’s up with PVC (also known as polyvinyl chloride or vinyl)?

-At present EVA, ethylene-vinyl acetate is the standard soft night guard material.
-Iit is considered very safe to use to make soft night guard appliances or to be used when forming a dual laminated night guard which has a soft inner lining (EVA) and a hard outer layer.
+At present, EVA, or ethylene-vinyl acetate, is the standard soft night guard material.
+It is considered very safe to use to make soft night guard appliances or to be used when forming a dual laminated night guard which has a soft inner lining (EVA) and a harder, outer layer.

 All Sentinel Athletic Mouth Guards, Sentinel Soft Night Guards, Teeth Whitening Trays and Tongue Biting Trays are made with EVA materials.

 Sentinel Hard Night Guards are made using Copolyester.